oktadev/okta-blog/_source/_posts/2024-07-05-jhipster-terraform-azure.md

 {% img blog/jhipster-terraform-azure/kdash.png alt:"Pod status with kdash" width:"900" %}{: .center-image }

-As the Azure Application Gateway requires the inbound traffic to be for the host `store.example.com`, you can test the store service by adding an entry in your hosts file that maps to the gateway public ip:
+As the Azure Application Gateway requires the inbound traffic to be for the host `store.example.com`, you can test the store service by adding an entry in your _hosts_ file that maps to the gateway public IP:

 ```shell
 terraform output spoke_pip